tdechaize/tools_tde/How config CYGWIN64 (+ MinGW32 or MinGW64) into CodeBlocks.md

-Name of tutorial : How config CYGWIN64 (+ MinGW32/MinGW64) into Code::Blocks on Windows 11 64 bits.
+## Full name of tutorial : How config CYGWIN64 (+ MinGW32/MinGW64) into Code::Blocks on Windows 11 64 bits.

 	Code::Blocks : the best and great free IDE for Windows, Linux and ...
 Mac OS

+### Presentation of CYGWIN64 and his many compilers GCC ...

 During first run of CB on Windows, this IDE detect automatically some compilers, or present one list of them pre-configured.
 It's very good functionnality, but, sometimes, you must "force" these configurations proposed by default to run correctly.
-This tuto describe how configure compilers GCC included in package CYGWIN + MinGW32 and MinGW64 into Code::Blocks on Windows 11
+This tuto describe how configure compilers GCC included in package CYGWIN + MinGW32 and MinGW64 into Code::Blocks on Windows 11 64 bits.

-64 bits.
+**REMARK** : CYGWIN is not the only implementation of Linux/Unix layers on Windows systems.
+WSL (Windows Subsystem Linux) is the second, provided by Microsoft with agreement of Linux distributers supported (ex : Ubuntu 22.04, Ubuntu 24.04, Kali Linux, etc...).
+(I don't forget emulation/virtualization on Windows that allow also to run directly Linux/Unix into "virtual environment").

 But, before describe how configure CYGWIN64 into CB, it's seems necessary to explain what is CYGWIN64, and also what sort of compilers GCC are configurable into CB.

+## Installation of CYGWIN64 and GCC compilers ("native" + 32 and 64 bits with MinGW)

 On Windows 11 systems 64 bits, you can't install 32 bits version of CYGWIN, only 64 bits version (CYGWIN64).
 The installation binary provide by CYGWIN team is available on this site https://cygwin.com/install.html, and is named :  "setup-x86_64.exe".
 By default, the install directory is "C:\cygwin64", and, since more years, you can upgrade with the same tool to integrate MinGW32/64 directly into CYGWIN environment.
 Think to install too "make" (GNU) tool to "cmake" generator "Unix Makefiles" by example, it's not installed by default ...

-REMARK : CYGWIN is not the only implementation of Linux/Unix layers on Windows systems.
-WSL (Windows Subsystem Linux) is the second,
-		provided by Microsoft with agreement of Linux distributers supported (ex : Ubuntu 22.04, Ubuntu 24.04, Kali Linux, etc...)
-		(I don't forget emulation/virtualization on Windows that allow also to run directly Linux/Unix into "virtual environment").

 It's seems also important to understand some difference beetween use of three GCC compilers available into CYGWIN64 :
-		- "native" GCC compiler 64 bits use to construct "unix" like application with POSIX layer, but also pure Windows application,
-		- GCC compiler 32 bits included in MinGW32 (version available on "official" repository of CYGWIN) to construct pure Windows application,
-		- GCC compiler 64 bits included in MinGW64 (version available on "official" repository of CYGWIN) to construct pure Windows application,
+		"native" GCC compiler 64 bits use to construct "unix" like application with POSIX layer, but also pure Windows application, GCC compiler 32 bits included in MinGW32 (version available on "official" repository of CYGWIN) to construct pure Windows application, GCC compiler 64 bits included in MinGW64 (version available on "official" repository of CYGWIN) to construct pure Windows application,

 The names of executable of these three compilers available "into" CYGWIN64 are :
-	- gcc.exe or x86_64-w64-pc-gcc.exe (version native de GCC) 12.4.0 (64 bits), InstalledDir : C:/Cygwin64/bin, ident that can be used
-			by preprocessing :	__CYGWIN__
+	- gcc.exe or x86_64-w64-pc-gcc.exe (version native de GCC) 12.4.0 (64 bits), InstalledDir : C:/Cygwin64/bin, ident that can be used by preprocessing :	__CYGWIN__
 	- i686-w64-mingw32-gcc (GCC) 12.4.0 (32 bits), InstalledDir : C:/Cygwin64/bin, ident that can be used by preprocessing : __MINGW32__
 			(and presence of copy of this executable : i686-w64-mingw32-gcc-12)
 	- x86_64-w64-mingw32-gcc (GCC) 12.4.0 (64 bits), InstalledDir : C:/Cygwin64/bin, ident that can be used by preprocessing : __MINGW64__
 			(and presence of copy of this executable : x86_64-w64-mingw32-gcc-12)

-NB : Two versions of MinGW32/64 GCC compilers define also variable _WIN32 that can be used into preprocessing, but "native" GCC not ... and it's normal !!!
+**NB : Two versions of MinGW32/64 GCC compilers define also variable _WIN32 that can be used into preprocessing, but "native" GCC not ... and it's normal !!!**

 Just to be precise, you can search on Internet a discution about this :
 		"Dependency of dll "cygwin1.dll" after construct program with CYGWIN environment" (here version 64 bits)

+### Dependency of DLL "cygwin1.dll" with DLL/executable generated by CYGWIN

 Internet research about dependency with dll "cygwin1.dll" indicate this first comment :

 "Cygwin is a Linux-like environment for Windows.
 It consists of a DLL ("cygwin1.dll"), which acts as an emulation layer providing substantial POSIX (Portable Operating System Interface) system call functionality, and a collection of tools, which provide a Linux look and feel."

 "A basic "Hello, World" Cygwin program requires two library to run (.ie. program generated by "gcc" (same "x86_64-pc-cygwin_gcc.exe") or "i686-pc-cygwin-gcc.exe" if you install 32 bits version of Cygwin on Windows 32 bits) :
 	a) the main Cygwin DLL "cygwin1.dll", and
 	b) cyggcc_s-1.dll (dll special GCC).
 Into Cygwin terminal, "cygwin1.dll" is present on directory /bin.
 MinGW program into CYGWIN will be linked to msvcrt.dll which is an internal, undocumented, unversioned library that is part of Windows, and off-limits to application use.
 That library is essentially a fork of the redistributable run-time library from MS Visual C for use by Windows itself."

 Invert "/" by "\" separator of directories's level, if use research of these DLL in console command Windows, instead a cygwin terminal.

 Before beginning, think to add C:\Cygwin64\bin at your PATH Windows, to access at the binaries of compilers and needed tools ("make", "file" and "ldd" tools by example).

-Proof of concept : search "all" dependency of executable generated by all GCC compilers (three in all) included in CYGWIN64.
+**Proof of concept** : search "all" dependency of executable generated by all GCC compilers (three in all) included in CYGWIN64.

 One simple example to confirm that (or not !!!)
-(One Cygwin terminal open, and console command Windows too, positioned in same directory
-(that contains source and executables)) :
+(One Cygwin terminal open, and console command Windows too, positioned in same directory (that contains source and executables)) :

 Source C in file "hello_sample.c" :